-- Everyone follows the Double Award GCSE course in Science, but there is an option to do separate GCSEs in Chemistry, Physics and Biology for those who are good at Science and know that they are likely to go on and study sciences at A Level.
-This option will normally only be suitable if you are currently in sets 1 or 2 for Science and have a Global Grade of A or B. - 2.
+- 1. Everyone follows the Double Award GCSE course in Science, but there is an option to do separate GCSEs in Chemistry, Physics and Biology for those who are good at Science and know that they are likely to go on and study sciences at A Level.
+This option will normally only be suitable if you are currently in sets 1 or 2 for Science and have a Global Grades in the range A-C. - 2.
 Pupils with Global Grades C or above should choose a maximum of two non-GCSE courses.